Kinetica-jl/Kinetica.jl/docs/src/tutorials/results-analysis.md

 Kinetica makes use of many functions within both [RDKit](https://github.com/rdkit/rdkit) and [Open Babel](https://github.com/openbabel/openbabel) to assist with basic property prediction and conversion between geometry and SMILES.
 A comprehensive list of functions implemented are available in the [Open Babel](@ref) and [RDKit](@ref) API pages.

-Kinetica supports cached calculation of properties such as species molecular weights and hard-sphere radii through Open Babel through the [`get_species_stats!`](@ref) function.
+Kinetica supports cached calculation of properties such as species molecular weights and hard-sphere radii through ASE with the [`get_species_stats!`](@ref) function.
 This places these properties in the `SpeciesData.cache`, which is useful for storing per-species values during a calculation.

 Kinetica also stores species geometries within `SpeciesData.xyz`.
 These are stored as [ExtXYZ.jl](https://github.com/libAtoms/ExtXYZ.jl) `frame`s and can be manipulated as such.